 Fitness Area

 Looking for free weights and cardiovascular equipment?
 Check out the fully equipped fitness area on the first floor.
-You will find treadmills, elliptical machines, bicycles and stair steppers along with free weights, Nautilus and a complete set of Cybex strength equipment.
+You will find treadmills, elliptical machines, bicycles and stair steppers along with free weights, plate-loaded machines and a complete set of Cybex strength equipment.
+Please note that we are not equipped as a powerlifting or CrossFit facility.

 Group Fitness Studios

 If you enjoy group fitness, check out the myriad of classes offered.
 Two state-of-the-art studios feature suspended floors to help reduce impact and injury.
-Several pass options are available, allowing participants to choose from a weekly schedule of classes that include Spinning®, Pilates and TRX.
+Several pass options are available, allowing participants to choose from a weekly schedule of classes that include Barbell, Zumba and PIYO.

 Jogging/Walking Track

 Joggers and walkers on the second floor track can cover a mile in 13 laps.
-An expanse of windows provides views of the pools and the outdoors.
+An expanse of windows provides views of the pools and the outdoors, while looking over the gymnasium.
+Take advantage of the views while using additional cardio equipment or the stretching area.

 Multi-Purpose Pool

 The competitive/lap pool measures 25 yards by 25 meters and has two one-meter diving boards.
-This pool often is divided for activities such as aqua aerobics, open swim, swim team practice and instruction.
+This pool often is divided for activities such as water fitness, open swim, swim team practice and instruction.
 Bleachers provide ample seating and a separate entrance makes it perfect for area swim meets.
 The natatorium walls in both the lap and leisure pools are lined with sound-absorbing material.

 Leisure Pool

-A unique feature of the DCRC is the leisure pool, which includes a lazy river, clam slide for children, double helix slide for those a little more daring and a zero-foot entry point for cautious tots.
-The warmer water and 3.5-foot maximum depth make this pool perfect for children, adults and senior adults.
+A unique feature of the DCRC is the leisure pool, which includes a lazy river, frog slide for children, double helix slide for those a little more daring and a zero-foot entry point for cautious tots.
+The warmer water and 3.5-foot maximum depth make this pool perfect for children, adults and seniors.

 Hours of Operation